reimagined/resolve/docs/api/command-handler.md

 | aggregateVersion | The aggregate version identifier.                                          |
 | encrypt          | The user-defined [encrypt](../advanced-techniques.md#encryption) function. |
 | decrypt          | The user-defined [decrypt](../advanced-techniques.md#encryption) function. |

+This object can also contain additional fields added by [middleware](middleware.md)